Lancashire GAA: GAA History in Liverpool

 The first match recorded in Liverpool was in 1901, where Liverpool Young Ireland's defeated Manchester Martyrs.
-According to Tommy Walsh there were 300 in attendance including the Special Branch, who were no doubt keeping a watchful eye.
+According to Tommy Walsh there were 300 in attendance including the Special Branch.
 By 1906, both hurling and camogie were played in Liverpool and were played in the Aintree area, where the famous racecourse is located now.
 Later, the Young Irelands changed their name to Eire Og and then to St.Patricks by 1940.

-Today, if you had the finest of Liverpool up against the finest of Kilkenny on a hurling field; there would be only one outcome.
-In 1912 however, the two teams met in the All-Ireland Senior Hurling Championship Semi-Final.
-The Cats won by 4-03 to 1-03, the game was played in Liverpool however unfortunately the exact location was not recorded and no one in the county board was about in that time to clarify things!
+In 1912, the two teams of Liverpool and Kilkenny met in the All-Ireland Senior Hurling Championship Semi-Final.
+The Cats won by 4-03 to 1-03, the game was played in Liverpool; however, the exact location was not recorded and no one in the county board was about in that time to clarify things.

 By 1924 a new GAA ground was used at Dingle Brook Farm in West Derby.
 Two years later, the Provincial Council was formed and the only two affiliated boards were London and Liverpool GAA.
 The two boards fielded teams annually, in both hurling and football, to play each other for the P.J.
 O'Connor and Sam Maguire cups respectively.
 The hurling matches were normally won by Liverpool, while the football games were typically won by the London team.

 By 1926, the Liverpool County Board (formed before the Lancashire County Board), secured a pitch at Thingwall Road in Broadgreen.
 They were warned that if there were any fighting during games then they would lose the pitch!
 The following year the teams who were playing around Liverpool were as follows: